 In 2018, the Indian government formed an inter-ministerial group to investigate reinstating royalty caps for all technology collaborations and brand licensing, limiting the amount of foreign exchange that can leave the country.
 If implemented, such caps would negatively affect all sectors of the economy in which a company licenses its brand name or enters a technical collaboration.
 Prior to 2009, India had a similar provision, but it was abandoned in favor of attracting higher levels of foreign investment.

 India generally has adequate copyright laws, barring some exceptions.
-A July 2021 Parliamentary Committee report recommended an amendment to the Copyright Act to extend statutory licensing to include internet and digital broadcasters for certain works.
-DPIIT has taken this recommendation under consideration, which has deeply concerned companies in the music, entertainment, and creative industries.
+The July 2021 Parliamentary Standing Committee report recommended an amendment to Section 31D of the Copyright Act to extend statutory licensing for broadcasting of literary and musical works and sound recording to include internet or digital broadcasters.
+DPIIT has taken this recommendation into consideration, which has deeply concerned companies in the music, entertainment, and creative industries.
 Amending the Copyright Act to permit statutory licensing for interactive transmissions would be inconsistent with India’s obligations under relevant international treaties and would have severe implications for rights holders that make their content available online.
 The lack of predictability around this issue, along with the expansive granting of licenses under Chapter VI of the Indian Copyright Act and overly broad exceptions for certain uses, have raised concerns about the strength of copyright protection in India and complicated the functioning of the market for music licensing.
-India’s commitment at the United States–India Trade Policy Forum in November 2021 to comply with the World Intellectual Property Organization Internet Treaties was a positive step, though respective amendments to bring India’s Copyright Act into alignment with international best practices has not yet been made.
+India’s commitment at the United States–India Trade Policy Forum in November 2021, January 2023 and 2024 to comply with the World Intellectual Property Organization Internet Treaties was a positive step, though respective amendments to bring India’s Copyright Act into alignment with international best practices has not yet been made.
+In a long-awaited positive development, in August 2024, DPIIT finally issued an office memo withdrawing its earlier 2016 office memo that interpreted Section 31D to cover “internet broadcasting.”

-The Indian Patents Rules require Form 27 to be filed annually by patentees and licensees on the details of their commercial activities for all their patents in force in India.
-While the annual requirement was initially created to ensure that patentees are working their inventions in India, the form may be hindering innovation.
-In October 2020, revisions to Form 27 improved the situation, though it still places significant risks and undue burden on rights holders and may compromise their confidential business information and strategies.
-In addition, failing to comply with Form 27 requirements can create grounds for seeking a compulsory license and could lead to loss of patent, substantial penalties, and imprisonment.
+The Indian Patents Rules require Form 27 to be filed by the patentees and licensees on the details of their commercial working activities for all their patents in force in India.
+While the requirement was initially created to ensure that patentees are working their inventions in India, the Form may be hindering innovation.
+In October 2020, revisions to Form 27 improved the situation, though it still placed significant risks and undue burden on rights holders and might compromise their confidential business information and strategies.
+March 2024 Patents (Amendment) Rules significantly improve the working statement practice by not requiring the disclosure of commercially sensitive information and reducing Form 27 filing frequency to once in respect of every period of three financial years instead of every financial year what was before amendment.
+However, there’re concerns about the problematic provisions in the amended Form 27 that seek various reasons for the patent not being worked and presuppose availability of patent for licensing.
+Concerns also remain about how the licensing information disclosed in Form 27 filings will be utilized by the authorities and third parties.
+In addition, failing to comply with Form 27 requirements can create grounds for seeking a compulsory license and could lead to loss of patent, and substantial penalties.

 Enforcement Climate

 The Intellectual Property Appellate Board (IPAB) was abolished in 2021, transferring jurisdiction to adjudicate appeals over patents, trademarks, copyrights, and other IPR matters to the High Courts.
 India’s decision to abolish the IPAB and redirect matters to the courts has created uncertainty around adjudication of IP cases and the setting of copyright royalty rates.
-In July 2021, the Delhi High Court created a dedicated Intellectual Property Division (IPD) to hear IPR matters, including those previously before the IPAB.
-The Delhi High Court recently nominated three Judges to exclusively function as the IPD, and in February 2022 the Court notified its comprehensive rules for the IPD.
+In 2021, the Delhi High Court created a dedicated Intellectual Property Division (IPD) to hear IPR matters, including those previously before the IPAB and in February 2022 the Court notified its comprehensive rules for the IPD.
 At the same time, the Court notified its rules governing patent suits.
-The April 2022 Parliamentary Committee Report recommended that the Indian government encourage High Courts across the country to follow suit and establish their own IPDs.
+The April 2022 Parliamentary Standing Committee Report recommended that the Indian government encourage High Courts across the country to follow suit and establish their own IPDs.
+The Madras High Court also established its IPD in 2023 followed by the High Courts at Calcutta and Himachal Pradesh establishing their respective IPDs in 2024.

 In 2021, India continued to take steps against websites with pirated content.
-Despite positive steps taken in online copyright enforcements, such as “dynamic injunctions” for repeat offenders, copyright holders continue to report high levels of piracy, particularly online and through commercial broadcasts.
-This includes unauthorized file sharing of videogames, signal theft by cable operators, commercial scale photocopying, unauthorized reprints of academic books, and circumvention of Technology Protection Measures.
+Despite positive steps taken in online copyright enforcements, such as dynamic and dynamic plus injunctions for repeat offenders, copyright holders continue to report high levels of piracy, particularly online.
+The stakeholders report continuing problems with unauthorized file sharing of videogames, signal theft by cable operators, commercial scale photocopying, unauthorized reprints of academic books, and circumvention of Technology Protection Measures.

-While there has been some progress, weak enforcement of IP by the courts and police, a lack of familiarity with investigative techniques, and the absence of a centralized IP enforcement agency, combined with failure to coordinate actions on both the national and state level, threaten to undercut progress.
+While there has been some progress, weak enforcement of IP by the courts, police, and customs, a lack of familiarity with investigative techniques, and the continued absence of coordination among India’s national- and state-level IP enforcement agencies, continue to hamper enforcement efforts and threaten to undercut progress.

 See the India IPR Snapshot for more information.

-In any foreign market, U.S. companies should consider several general principles for effective protection of their IP.
-Please see Protecting Intellectual Property and visit Stopfakes.gov for additional resources.
+In any foreign market, companies should consider several general principles for effective protection of their intellectual property.
+For background, link to our article on Protecting Intellectual Property and visit Stopfakes.gov for more resources.

-See the 2022 Investment Climate Statement, which includes information on the protection and enforcement of IPR in India.
+To access the India Investment Climate Statement, which includes information on the protection and enforcement of intellectual property rights, visit the U.S. Department of State Investment Climate Statement website.

-For more information, contact U.S. Intellectual Property Counselor for South Asia John Cabeca at the U.S. Embassy in New Delhi or the International Trade Administration’s Office of Intellectual Property Rights Director Stevan Mitchell.
+For more information, contact USPTO IP Counselor’s Office for South Asia at +91-11-2347-2000 x2334 at the U.S. Embassy in New Delhi or the International Trade Administration’s Office of Intellectual Property Rights Director Stevan Mitchell.